seattletimes/thanksgiving-2016/src/gravy1.md

   <li>Sweat shallots 2-3 minutes until tender but not colored.
 Lower heat, if necessary.
   <li>Deglaze with the wine or liquid of choice and simmer until the liquid reduces by a third.
 Add the reduced brodo and cook until consistency is thickened slightly, to form a sauce.
   <li>Turn off heat and whisk in 1 tablespoon of butter at a time.
 Taste and continue adding more butter if desired.
-  <li>Optional: At this time, a dash of sherry vinegar can be added to enliven the sauce or a dollop of a fruit puree, such as black or red currant jam to complement the roasted bird.
-This is your discretion.
+  <li>Optional: At this time, a dash of sherry vinegar or a dollop of a fruit puree, such as black or red currant jam, can be added to enliven the sauce.
   <li>This sauce can be reheated gently (no boiling) if any is leftover.
 </ol>